benders5e/benders5e/firebender.md

 ### Defusion
-Starting at 2nd level, once per short rest, you can use your reaction to defuse an attack when you are hit by a basic ranged firebending attack (not one that is the result of a firebending form, and not specialized firebending such as combustion).
+Starting at 2nd level, you can use your reaction to defuse an attack when you are hit by a basic ranged firebending attack (not one that is the result of a firebending form, and not specialized firebending such as combustion).
 When you do so, the damage you take from the attack is reduced by half.

 Starting at 4th level, you can do this even if you have no hands free, as long as you have at least one foot free.
+You can use this ability a number of times equal to your bending modifier per long rest.

 ### Stance
 Beginning at 2nd level, you adopt a particular stance as your specialty.
 Choose one of the following options: